tekknolagi/tekknolagi.github.com/_posts/2022-02-04-discovering-basic-blocks.md

 of code in a function.

 For most instructions, there is no control flow---so we ignore them[^exceptions-abound].
-We'll focus on three groups
+We'll focus on three groups:

+1. branching (conditional and unconditional)
+1. returning
+1. raising exceptions

+With branching, there

 [^exceptions-abound]: You might be asking, "Max, but almost any opcode can
     raise in Python.  `LOAD_ATTR`, `BINARY_OP`, etc. What do we do about that control flow?"

-    You're right that
+    You're right that these opcodes have implicit control flow.
+We're going to kind of ignore that here because it's not explicitly present in the source code.
+Any future analysis like dead code elimination *will* have to take it into account, though.

 ```python